Seahawks mailbag: What to make of Shaquem Griffin’s use against the 49ers, and have the tight ends disappointed?

 That makes it hard for anyone else to really stick out a lot.

 “One guy gets 20 targets one week (Lockett against Arizona) and the next week one guy gets 15 targets (Metcalf against the 49ers),” Carroll said.
-“The ball doesn’t get spread as much when those those games happen like that.”
+“The ball doesn’t get spread as much when those games happen like that.”

 Carroll on Monday also cited the blocking of Dissly as particularly key against the 49ers and noted he’s been doing well blocking all season — Pro Football Focus has Dissly rated as the 11th-best run blocking tight end so far this season — all of which is a good reminder that a tight end’s value is more than just receiving.